firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-22-radio-static.md

 I’m sorry that I was such a slob when we lived together.
 You deserve a girlfriend who throws away take out boxes before they grow patches of fuzzy mold inside.

-I’ve found all these lost things here.
-The stuffed bunny I had as a kid, spare change, dozens of single socks.
+I’ve found all these lost things here: the stuffed bunny I had as a kid, spare change, dozens of single socks.
 You kept joking that there was a dimensional portal in the washing machine that swallowed single socks.
 Nope.
 They are all here.
-Most things I’ve found are pretty random, but between the hairpins and the countless pens that the nurses keep losing, I found the necklace your mother gave you when you were sixteen that went missing during the move.
+Most things I’ve found are pretty random but, between the hairpins and the countless pens that the nurses keep losing, I found the necklace your mother gave you when you were sixteen that went missing during the move.
 I put it in your purse while you were sleeping in the chair next to my hospital bed.

 Turn up the radio.
 Trust me.